ctmrbio/stag-mwc/docs/source/modules.rst

 :Tool: `MetaPhlAn`_
 :Output folder: ``metaphlan``

+Please refer to the official `MetaPhlAn`_ installation instructions on how to install the bowtie2 database in a separate directory outside the conda environment.

 Run `MetaPhlAn`_ on the trimmed and filtered reads to produce a taxonomic profile.
 Outputs four files per sample, plus four summaries for all samples::